gleam-lang/website/cheatsheets/gleam-for-php-users.md

 - Gleam can be utilized as a JavaScript replacement to drive your frontend application not just your backend web server.
-- Gleam on Erlang/BEAM can be used to write non-blocking, massively concurrent server applications comparable to RadditMQ or multiplayer game servers.
+- Gleam on Erlang/BEAM can be used to write non-blocking, massively concurrent server applications comparable to RabbitMQ or multiplayer game servers.